-We arrived at 1030 after a 2 hour flight and took the 20 minute public bus to Alicante city centre.
+We arrived at 1030 after a 2-hour flight and took the 20-minute public bus to Alicante city centre.
 I was not what to expect of Alicante as some European port cities I have been to can be very bleak and full of dodgy characters.

 Alicante was not like this at all and we noticed that many of the passengers on the flight were heading to Benidorm just up the coast and every cliché linked to the ITV show was represented!

 As soon as we got off the bus, I was pleasantly surprised by Alicante and we headed to the beach.
-I could not get my head around that only a couple of hours ago, we were in Manchester Piccadilly train station, yet now, we had our feet in sand and our hands in the Mediterranean!
+I could not get my head around that only a couple of hours ago, we were in Manchester Piccadilly train station, yet now, we had our feet in the sand and our hands in the Mediterranean!
 But unlike other visits to Spain, we’d be coming back the same day.

-The low cost airline model made this day trip possible...
+The low-cost airline model made this day trip possible...

 Getting to Alicante had taken the same time as it would have done going by train to Llandudno in Wales and cost just as much!
-The low cost airline model pioneered and refined by Ryanair; along with the mobile phone and the Internet will define my generation in years to come as flying has become affordable for most people.
+The low-cost airline model pioneered and refined by Ryanair; along with the mobile phone and the Internet will define my generation in years to come as flying has become affordable for most people.

 Over the past year, I have been able to go on similar cycling trips to Cork, Dublin, Eindhoven, Geneva and Oslo with each return flight costing less than £30.
-With every booking confirmation I receive in my Inbox, I still think that it is a modern day economic miracle that travelling by plane is so cheap!
+With every booking confirmation I receive in my Inbox, I still think that it is a modern-day economic miracle that travelling by plane is so cheap!

 Walking and cycling around Alicante...

-One of the main visible landmarks in Alicante is the Castle of Santa Barbara on top of the 166 metre high Mount Benacantil.
-Built by Muslims in the 9th century, the dramatic castle sits atop the city overlooking the city and Mediterranean Sea.
+One of the main visible landmarks in Alicante is the Castle of Santa Barbara on top of the 166 metres high Mount Benacantil.
+Built by Muslims in the 9th century, the dramatic castle sits atop the city overlooking the city and the Mediterranean Sea.
 We took the lift up to the castle first before returning later to conquer the hill climb on our rented 3-speed city bikes.

-From the castle, we walked up through the hilly city to the Estadio Jose Rico Perez, the home of local football teams Herucles FC and Alicante FC approximately 3km from the city centre.
+From the castle, we walked up through the hilly city to the Estadio Jose Rico Perez, the home of local football teams Hercules FC and Alicante FC approximately 3km from the city centre.
 The stadium was used in the 1982 World Cup and Hercules now lie near the bottom of the Spanish Second Division.
-The stadium is a large, yet crumbling concrete ground with a brutalist, architectural style.
+The stadium is large, yet a crumbling concrete ground with a brutalist, architectural style.

 We also ticked off another goal of the trip by having an excellent trio of tapas and coffee in a traditional Spanish bar.